opdev/l5-operator-demo/README.md

 ## Different ways to run the Operator using the Operator SDK

 ### Prerequisites
 - When not using OLM to install the L5 Operator, the Crunchy Data Postgres Operator needs to be installed either from the operator hub when using Openshift or [manually](https://access.crunchydata.com/documentation/postgres-operator/v5/quickstart/)
+- The L5 Operator requires an ingress controller to be installed if running on vanilla kubernetes if not already present.
+Steps for installing ingress controller for different clusters can be followed from [here](https://kubernetes.github.io/ingress-nginx/deploy/)

 ### 1. Run locally outside the cluster
 ```